Ron Widby: College career

 After arriving at his hometown university, Widby initially decided to concentrate on basketball due to his high school injury.
 Even though he did not attend spring or fall practice with the freshman football team—at the time, freshmen were not allowed to play NCAA varsity sports—the football team kept him on scholarship in hopes he would change his mind.

 As it turned out, the football coaching staff went to head basketball coach Ray Mears, telling him they needed a punter.
 Mears had no problem with Widby playing that position, and as Widby himself recalled in 2011, "I always enjoyed punting a football."
 He also played on the freshman team in another of his high school sports, baseball, hitting nearly .400.

 As a sophomore (1964–65), he had won starting positions in both football and basketball.
 He averaged 41.1 yards on 74 punts.
 He also hit nearly .300 in what would be his only varsity baseball season, but felt bored by that sport.

 As a junior, he averaged 42.8 yards on 20 punts.
 He also met Tennessee's golf coach, who upon finding out that Widby had also been on Fulton's varsity golf team, invited him to try out for the team.
 Widby would go on to earn a letter in golf.
-He had the unusual situation of having his football team playing in the 1965 Bluebonnet Bowl and at the same time the basketball squad was participating in the Gulf South Classic, so he was ferried by airplane back and forth between Shreveport and Houston as his playing schedule required.
+He had the unusual situation of having his football team playing in the 1965 Bluebonnet Bowl and at the same time the basketball squad was participating in the Gulf South Classic, so he was ferried by airplane back and forth between Shrevport and Houston as his playing schedule required.

 Sportswriter Ron Higgins would say in 2011, "Few athletes in SEC history enjoyed a better senior year in 1966–67 than Ron in both football and basketball."
 As a senior in football, he led the nation in punting average at 43.8 yards on 48 punts, while in basketball, he averaged 22.1 points and 8.7 rebounds while leading the Volunteers to a conference title.
 He was named a second-team All-American in basketball, and was also the SEC's basketball Player of the Year.

 He scored 50 points in his last regular season game against Louisiana State University, finishing his college career with 576 points.
 He also thought about continuing with golf, but decided against it because it interfered with NFL contract negotiations.
 Similarly to the previous year, he had to take part in a basketball tournament and then rush to play in the 1966 Gator Bowl football game on the same day.

 In 1997, he was inducted into the Tennessee Sports Hall of Fame.
 In 2016, he was inducted into the University of Tennessee Athletics Hall of Fame.